OCRtermaUI (CSS)TermaTypePechaForgeDictionaryFonts

 .tr-ligatures

 Explicitly enables OpenType ligature features (blws — Below Base Substitution, abvs — Above Base Substitution) that fonts use to compose vertical consonant stacks.
 Without these, some browsers may render stacked consonants as separate glyphs on the baseline.
+Since v0.2.0, these features are included in [lang="bo"] defaults — .tr-ligatures is now optional for standard Tibetan elements.

 .tr-ligatures OpenType features